ABA therapy, or Applied Behavioral Analysis, is an evidenced-based therapy that focuses on improving

 90% of all children who receive 40 hours of ABA therapy show significant improvement in their behavior

-3. It teaches children early functioning skills.
+and day-to-day functioning. - It teaches children early functioning skills.

 Many children on the autism spectrum or who are otherwise struggling with functional skills, lack the